nicoriera/nicoriera/README.md

 ### Hi there, I'm Nicolas 👋

-<div style="text-align: justify"> - 👋 Junior web developer looking for training to strengthen his skills.
-I'm from Paris, France, currently living in Bordeaux, France </div>
+<div style="text-align: justify"> - 👋 Junior web developer currently at the FullStack Developer Bootcamp at Le Wagon Bordeaux.To consolidate my knowledge in algorithm, database, front-end and learn the Ruby programming language.
+I have lived in Paris, Barcelona, currently living in Bordeaux, France </div>

 </br>